zendframework/zend-expressive-session-cache/docs/book/v1/config.md

         // - the index.php file of the current working directory
         // - the current working directory
         'last_modified' => null,

+        // A boolean value indicating whether or not the session cookie
+        // should persist.
+By default, this is disabled (false); passing
+        // a boolean true value will enable the feature.
+When enabled, the
+        // cookie will be generated with a Max-Age directive equal to the
+        // cache_expire value as noted above.
+        'persistent' => false,
     ],
 ];
 ```